NZXT: Cases

-NZXT has been making PC cases since 2003, when they released the Guardian.
+NZXT has been making PC cases since 2003, when it released the Guardian.
 In 2013, the Phantom 630, 530, and 410 were released.

 The S340 was released in 2016 and later featured a collaboration with Razer.
 The S340 was refreshed in 2016 with the S340 Elite, which featured a tempered glass side panel instead of the acrylic panel of the previous S340.
 A limited Hyper Beast edition of the S340 Elite was later released.
-Also in 2016, NZXT released the Manta - A mini-ITX chassis that featured radically different design compared to their case lineup at the time.
+Also in 2016, NZXT released the Manta - A mini-ITX chassis that featured radically different design compared to its case lineup at the time.
 Later NZXT and Razer stopped their partnership though.

 A new line of cases was released in October 2017, consisting of the H700, H400, and the H200.
 They are minimalist in design, and are constructed from steel with tempered glass side panels.
 The "i" variants of each case come with decorative LED lighting and a fan controller.